WideEyesTech/Wide-Eyes-React-Components/README.md

 #WIDE EYES REACT COMPONENTS

-Library of components used at (Wide Eyes)[http://wide-eyes.it].
+Library of components used at [Wide Eyes](http://wide-eyes.it).
 Feel free to use them.

 No support provided whatsoever.